Looking for the best things to do in Big Bend National Park? Here’s where you should start!

 - Chisos Mountain Lodge is only hotel inside park and each room has great views.
 You can make reservations from Nov 15 to April 15.

 - Perry Mansion is where we stayed.
-It was newly renovated and each room is very unique.
+It was newly renovated, and each room was unique.
 The home is supposedly haunted.

-- Lajita Golf Resort is where we went to meet our SUP guides and have lunch.
-The resort looked nice and there’s an 18 hole championship course.
+- Lajita Golf Resort is where we met our SUP guides and had lunch.
+The resort looked nice and there’s an 18-hole championship course.